 1. Students either draw their own bats with the black marker, or trace them from the template.
-I find that kinders and 1st graders have trouble drawing the bottom bat wing, so I provided my template.
+I find that kinders and 1st graders have trouble drawing the bottom bat wing, so I provided a template.
+Fortunately, the filters are pretty transparent so students can trace the outline to get started.
 Older students could draw their own in varying sizes.
 Note: Cover your tables before you color with marker as the ink does go through the paper.

 2. The filter is placed on the mesh plastic to paint.
 The filter background is painted as desired with a warm color palette (red, oranges and yellow).
 This not only reminds students what warm colors are, any overlapping is guaranteed to look nice.

 3. The filter is allowed to dry on the mesh.

 4. The filters are lightly steam ironed again.
 You can do many at a time so it doesn’t take long, and it really does make the filter look like rice paper when you are done.

 Haunted House Drawings on Coffee Filters

 I opted to make a simple line drawing of a house and tree and fence for the students to trace, just for a starting point.
 They were to add as many Halloween details as they could.
 Given that the filter material is tricky to draw on with a pencil, I recommend jumping in and just drawing with a permanent marker.

 - Large coffee filters, 13 x 5 size

 - Sharpie markers, black, both fine tip and chisel tip

 - Plastic Embroidery Canvas (to help transport the filter to a drying rack)